Follow TV Tropes

 Go To

-• Accidentally Correct Writing: Titan rants on Roxanne's naivete, claiming that "There is no Easter bunny, there is no tooth fairy, and there is no queen of England!"
+• Accidentally-Correct Writing: Titan rants on Roxanne's naivete, claiming that "There is no Easter Bunny, there is no Tooth Fairy, and there is no Queen of England!"
 The intended joke is clear, but legally speaking there actually hasn't been a monarch of England since the Acts of Union 1707 united the Kingdom of England and the Kingdom of Scotland to form the Kingdom of Great Britain, which later joined with the Kingdom of Ireland to form the United Kingdom.
 Currently, the title of the monarch, depending on the gender, is "King/Queen of the United Kingdom of Great Britain and Northern Ireland".

 • Beam Me Up, Scotty!: For whatever reason, some people believe that Metro Man says "Thank you, Random Citizen!" in his speech.
-He actually says "And I love you, Random Citizen!".
+He actually says "And I love you, Random Citizen!", in response to said citizen saying "I love you Metro Man!".

-• Dueling Movies: Came out just 4 months after Despicable Me, another movie about a villain trying to become a good guy.
+• Dueling Movies: Came out just four months after Despicable Me, another movie about a villain trying to become a good guy.
 The latter ended up being victorious on account of how it became one of the most well-known franchises throughout the 2010 decade.

 • Genius Bonus: Metro Man says the lie that copper drains his powers.
 This actually makes a lot of sense, since he is an Expy of Superman AKA the Man of Steel, and contact with copper is very bad for steel due to galvanic corrosion.